Gauging tensor networks with belief propagation: Applications and benchmarks of belief propagation gauging

-In this section we describe an application of our new BP gauging method to improving the accuracy of TNS gate evolution.
-We emphasize that other gauging methods like simple update gauging \cite{Jiang2008, Kalis2012} and eager gauging \cite{Ran2012, Phien2015, Jahromi2019}, which we have shown reach the same fixed point as BP gauging, can perform the same task (though potentially slower to reach the fixed point compared to BP gauging, as evidenced by our benchmarks in Section \ref{Sec:Benchmarks}).
-We focus our attention on simple update gate evolution, which we summarize in Appendix \ref{appendix:a} and is a method commonly used for performing relatively cheap gate evolution of TNS \cite{Jiang2008, Vlaar2021, Jahromi2020, Jahromi2021, Gauthe2022}.
-It is based on an approximation of the environment as a product of rank-one matrices, which is exact on trees \cite{Shi2006, Nagaj2008} and can be a good approximation for systems with short range or tree-like correlations.
-For systems with non-tree-like correlations such as strongly correlated systems on regular lattices with small loop structures (like square lattices), it is often used to provide starting states and rank-one reference points for more demanding but accurate TNS calculations.
-Examples of these would be `full update' gate evolution \cite{Murg2007, Jordan2008, Corboz2010, Lubasch2014a, Phien2015a} and variational optimization or gradient descent \cite{Verstraete2004, Corboz2016, Vanderstraeten2016, Liao2019, Scheb2023} based on higher-rank approximations of the environment (usually approximated as a MPS).
+In this section we describe an application of our new BP gauging method to improving the accuracy of TNS gate evolution with the simple update method.
+Other gauging methods like simple update gauging \cite{Jiang2008, Kalis2012} and eager gauging \cite{Ran2012, Phien2015, Jahromi2019}, which we have shown reach the same fixed point as BP gauging, can perform the same task (though they are potentially slower to reach the fixed point compared to BP gauging, as evidenced by our benchmarks in Section \ref{Sec:Benchmarks}).

-Simple update gate evolution implicitly uses the approximate Vidal (or quasi-canonical/super-orthogonal) gauge.
 As demonstrated by the simple update gauging routine, if enough identity gates are applied using the simple update routine the state will converge to the Vidal gauge, where it approximately satisfies the orthogonality condition defined in Eqs. (\ref{Eq:IsometryPropertyDefinition}) and (\ref{Eq:IsometryDefinition}).
-For time evolution of a TNS, in the limit of small Trotter steps and truncations, the gates are approximately identity so the gates act to both perform the evolution and improve the Vidal gauge orthogonality conditions of the state.
-However, if gates far from the identity are applied (such as in a quantum circuit) or if significant truncation is performed during the gate evolution, the state will not in general satisfy those orthogonality conditions and in general may stray from them.
+For time evolution of a TNS with a Trotter circuit, in the limit of small Trotter steps and truncations, the gates are approximately identity and the gate applications act to both perform the evolution and improve the Vidal gauge orthogonality conditions of the state.
+However, if gates far from the identity are applied (such as in a generic quantum circuit or for large Trotter step sizes) or if significant truncation is performed during the gate evolution, the state may stray from satisfying the orthogonality conditions.
 This can lead to a loss in accuracy during the gate evolution because the environments aren't the optimal rank-one environments.